 Data Ambassador Council

-Our Data Ambassador Council (DAC), a diverse cohort of undergraduate and graduate students, is a focal point of student input and engagement at CAIDS.
-As advocates for data equity, DAC members communicate CAIDS initiatives to the student body at Tulane and act as a student-led focus group that explores data initiatives and solves problems to ensure that CAIDS data programming supports the needs of Tulane students.
+Our Data Ambassador Council (DAC), made up of a diverse cohort of undergraduate and graduate students, is a focal point of student input and engagement at CAIDS.
+As advocates for accessible data practices, DAC members communicate CAIDS initiatives to the student body at Tulane and act as a student-led focus group that explores data initiatives to ensure that CAIDS data programming supports the needs of Tulane students.

 Program Objectives:

-3. Produces projects and products to openly share information across campus about CAIDS student programming and curriculum.
+- Produces science communication products that share information across campus about CAIDS student programming and curriculum.

 Project Types: